wasm-ecosystem/assemblyscript-unittest-framework/docs/api-documents/options.md

   --collectCoverage <boolean>            whether to collect coverage information and report
 ```

-The framework collects coverage and generates reports by default, but it will be disablea while running partial test cases by `--testcase` or `--testNamePattern`.
+The framework collects coverage and generates reports by default, but it will be disablea while running partial test cases by `--testFiles` or `--testNamePattern`.

 You can control the coverage collection manually with `--collectCoverage` option.